 Step 4 - Add Back

-On the right side of the fabric push the legs of one piece of the magnet through the holes.
+On the right side of the fabric, push the legs of one piece of the magnet through the holes.
 If your fabric still feels a bit thin you may want to add a scrap of fabric or additional interfacing to add thickness.

-At the back put the disk through the legs.
+At the back, put the disk through the legs.

 Push the legs to the outside.
 You need strong fingers to do this!
-If you are going to be applying a few magnets you may want to use a pair of pliers as you will get sore fingers.
+If you are going to be applying a few magnets you may want to use a pair of pliers, as you will get sore fingers.

-Do a double-check that you can't feel the end of the legs on the right side of the purse.
+Do double-check that you can't feel the end of the legs on the right side of the purse.
 You can always bend the legs back up and add a bit more.
 Hopefully, you added enough as this is a bit tough on the fingers but still possible to do.

 PROFESSIONAL TIP: Use your hammer to gently flatten the legs.
 This will make your magnet sit flatter so you will get a nicer finished result.